- Founders in the Cloud

 Why is going global important?
 When the question pops up in your mind about going global, is that because that was your vision from the beginning, or do you have a hunch about growth opportunities overseas?
 Those are both valid reasons for exploring global scale.
 However, there are also bad reasons for pursuing global scale such as pressure from investors or the need to fuel your own ego.
 Neither of these should ever be the basis for taking such a significant bet on your company given the resources a global strategy requires.

 What is your minimally viable market entry?
-The level of effort entailed with a global strategy is dependent on the nature of your business.
+The level of effort entailed with a global strategy is dependent on the nature of your business and which countries you plan to expand into.
 For low-cost, general purpose SaaS tools, simply having a website and product in English is sufficient for reaching a vast majority of the planet.
-That is not the care for businesses that depend on enterprise sales motions, are in regulated industries, require onsite implementation and support, or compete in highly competitive markets.
+That is not the case for businesses that depend on enterprise sales, are in regulated industries, require onsite implementation and support, or compete in highly competitive markets.
+Then you need to consider which countries will have the right balance of ease of entry and potential upside.
 Getting established in a new market requires knowledge of the local regulations, corporate policies, and tax requirements.
 Make sure to research the requirements and contact firms that specialize in helping foreign companies get established in local markets.
 Once you have the knowledge, you can decide what is the minimum effort needed to enter into different countries.
+This is how I approached building the business in Asia for Stack Overflow.
+As one person, this was an impossible tasks, so I narrowed my scope to places where English was readily spoken and had plenty of multinational firms with regioinal Asia headquarters, leading me to focus on Singapore and Hong Kong.

 Are you seeing pull?
 Are you seeing customer growth from international markets today without any effort on your part?
 You have a few customers signing up online or calling your sales desk.
 This is a strong positive sign!
 Reach out to them to learn how they found your startup, their reasoning for considering a solution provider outside their country, and what the local provider market is like.
 This knowledge becomes the hypothesis for your global growth strategy.
 One of the things that convinced me that Asia was worth entering was visitor data on our public Stack Overflow site that showed the fastest growing developer ecosystems in the world were Indonesia and Vietnam.
 This was enough to explore the viability of spending more time in Asia.